stillonearth/2022-robotics-sim-state/WRITEUP.md

 ## Technical Formulation of Problem

-* Set up Environemnt as described in [Project Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control)
+* Set up Environment as described in [Project Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control)
 * Complete Crawler.ipynb
 * [Optional] Complete Reacher.ipynb

 ## Mathematical Models

-**Policy Optimization (PO)** algorithms optimize stochastic Policy function. main motivation behind them is that they can deal with stochastisitiy and support continous control tasks (unlike DQN which only supports discretized control).
+**Policy Optimization (PO)** algorithms optimize stochastic Policy function.
+PO algorithms can deal with stochasticity and support continuous control tasks.

-In such setting input of Policy is state and output is probability distribution of actions.
-A Normal distribution is usually chosen and then output of policy is distribution parameters: mean and standard deviation.

-PO algorithm then would need to push probilities of actions yielding high reward up and decrease probabilities of bad actions.
+Input of continuous Policy is state and output is probability distribution of actions.
+A Normal distribution is usually chosen and output of policy is distribution parameters: mean and standard deviation.
+PO algorithm then would need to push probabilities of actions yielding high reward up and decrease probabilities of suboptimal ones.

 Gradient of return of policy is denoted as:

 ![VPG-Loss][image3]

-PO algorithm then updates policy using gradient ascend.
-A is training signal and is typically a Reward or advantage signal.
+PO algorithm updates policy using gradient ascend. **A** signal is usually a Rewards (normalized / rewards-to-go) or Advantage (usually generalized advantage estimate).

 ### Vanilla Policy Gradient